 B. Use Budget-Friendly Transportation

-When travelling with children, transportation can be a significant expense.
+When traveling with children, transportation can be a significant expense.
 If possible, consider taking trains for longer journeys.
 Indian Railways offers a range of classes, including sleeper and AC classes, which are often more comfortable and economical for families.
 For shorter distances, government-run buses or private taxis can also be a cost-effective option.

 In cities like Amritsar or Delhi, you can use local transportation like auto-rickshaws or metro services, which are both inexpensive and convenient.
 Some cities even offer special tour buses that visit religious sites, making it easier for families to explore without spending a fortune.